 1. Brittle nails, thinning hair, weak bones

-These are a result of excess exercise and insufficient intake of nutrients, particularly
+These are a result of excessive exercise and insufficient intake of nutrients, particularly

 iron, calcium and Vitamin D. Calcium deficiency can also lead to osteoporosis especially after the age of 35.

-If you cut out carbohydrates, fruits and vegetables from your diet, you end up reducing the amount of dietary fiber in your daily diet.
+If you cut out carbohydrates, fruits and vegetables from your diet, you end up reducing the amount of dietary fibre in your daily diet.
 This leads to constipation.

 Any exercise programme that progresses too fast too soon can lead to injury.
 The intensity of the workout should be gradually increased to allow the body to be prepared for it.
 This will minimise the risk of injury due to over-training.
 Your body has limits, and you should be aware of them.